Codernob/codernob.github.io/_pages/about.md

 Research Contributions
 ======
-I have published 6 peer-reviewed papers (4 journal articles and 2 conference papers) in venues including IEEE Access, Data in Brief, ACL 2025, and NAACL 2025.
+I have published more than 6 peer-reviewed papers (4 journal articles and 2 conference papers) in venues including IEEE Access, Data in Brief, ACL 2025, and NAACL 2025.
 My work spans:

 * **Text-to-Image Generation**: Developed multiple systems for generating face images from Bangla text using GANs, Stable Diffusion, and BanglaBERT
 * **Generative Models for Low-Resource Scripts**: Created Okkhor-Diffusion, a DDPM-based system for generating Bangla handwritten characters